exoplatform/exo-documentation/docs/Administration.rst

 If you click on Cancel button, nothing happens and if you click on the Delete button, the space is removed.

-.. note:: When you delete a space, all its date is also removed.
+.. warning:: When you delete a space, all its data is also removed and can't be recovered.

 .. _AdministratingSpaces.Permissions: